 We welcome the submission of many presentation formats on the topic of science or engineering gateways.
+Science gateways allow science & engineering communities to access shared data, software, computing services, instruments, educational materials, and other resources specific to their disciplines.
 Topics may include their design, use, impact, development process, sustainability, best practices — or any other aspect that you think fellow gateway creators or users will find interesting to learn.
 We also welcome educational topics directed toward the next generation of gateway creators.

 Note: Accepted short papers, tutorials, panels, posters, and presentation slides (if applicable) will be posted on our figshare proceedings, which can be cited and include a DOI.
 By submitting to this conference, you agree to share any accepted submissions through these formats.

 Questions should be sent to email@example.com

 This may be a traditional academic or research paper presentation.
 In your paper, please convey the key message you hope to share.
 Accepted presentations in this category will be included in the conference proceedings on figshare and will have the option of submitting a full paper (9-12 pages) for a special journal issue later in the year.
 (Accepted papers will be contacted directly when the special issue is open for submissions.)

 Show off your gateway or underlying software/tools in a short presentation.